michaelorella/lignin-kmc/README.md

 git clone https://github.com/michaelorella/lignin-kmc
 ```

 In the root, you will find a file titled `environment.yml`.
-This file contains all of the dependencies listed above,
+This file contains all of the dependencies listed above
-with the versions tested.
-To create your own environment mirroring this one, run the following command in the terminal
+plus two additional packages required for testing, with the versions tested.
+To create your own environment mirroring
+this one, run the following command in the terminal
 (or Anaconda Prompt on Windows):
 ```
 conda env create -f environment.yml